 On top of that, you’ll burn more calories in your future workouts, thanks to that newly added muscle mass.

-You can increase resistance if you’re working out on a cardio machine, you can manually add resistance with ankle weights and/or resistance bands (these are our favorite), or you can use your own bodyweight (hello, squats) as resistance.
+You can increase resistance if you’re working out on a cardio machine, you can manually add resistance with ankle weights and/or resistance bands, or you can use your own bodyweight (hello, squats) as resistance.

 Increase the incline.